skyeager/Wander-VT/README.md

 ### **_Getting Started_**

 #### Upon entering Wander-VT, visitors will see a list of Vermont's best hikes.
-Site visitors can click on different listed hikes to learn more facts about them.
-Upon entering the specific hike page, individuals can then write, edit, or delete a post about that hike for other site visitors to see.
+Site visitors can click on different hikes in the list and will then enter a page displaying specific information about that  hike.
+The hike page will also display previous posts from individuals who have completed the specific hike.
+These posts display "update" and "delete" buttons for the individual to edit or remove a post.
+This page also offers individuals an opportunity to write their own post about that hike.
+A "post" button will redirect individuals to a form to complete a new post.

 ---